Anna Lucasta (1958 film)

-Anna Lucasta is a 1958 American film noir drama film directed by Arnold Laven and written by Philip Yordan.
+Anna Lucasta is a 1958 American drama film directed by Arnold Laven and written by Philip Yordan.
 It stars Eartha Kitt, Sammy Davis Jr., and Henry Scott.
-It is a remake of the 1949 version (directed by Irving Rapper and starring Paulette Goddard), which itself was an adaptation of the 1936 stage play.
+It is a remake of the 1949 film noir version (directed by Irving Rapper and starring Paulette Goddard), which itself was an adaptation of the 1936 stage play.

 Plot

 At the family home in Los Angeles, patriarch Joe Lucasta learns that his friend Otis has sold a farm in Alabama, distributing the proceeds to his children.
 Otis' son Rudolph is bringing his share to California, where Otis hopes that Joe can find a wife for Rudolph.
 Joe's son Stanley and son-in-law Frank hope to get the money by being the ones to find Rudolph a wife.
 Though uninterested in the money, Joe's wife Theresa suggests youngest daughter Anna, whom Joe put out of the house sometime earlier.
 Theresa believes Anna is good and sees a chance for her to get a fresh start.
 Stanley, Frank, and Frank's wife Stella who's also Anna's and Stanley's sister regard Anna as a "slut", but will try to make her seem respectable to deceive Rudolph.
 Joe objects to their designs on Rudolph's money and to Anna returning, as he also holds her in low regard.
 Eventually, Frank browbeats Joe into going to Anna's last known whereabouts, a dockside cafe in San Diego, to bring her home.

 The cafe is Anna's regular haunt, as she leads a day-to-day existence seducing sailors for meals, drinks and board.
 As the cafe is closing, she has no place to spend the night.
 Just then, Danny Johnson arrives looking to renew his acquaintance with Anna.
 His naval enlistment ending, he asks her to move in with him, though he's uninterested in marriage.
 As Anna parties with Danny, Joe arrives and asks her to come home.
 Anna consents, but after her arrival, Joe angrily rebuffs her efforts to rebuild their relationship.

 Soon thereafter, Rudolph arrives in town.
 Having expected Rudolph to be a rube, Frank is disappointed to discover that he's a college graduate, unlikely to be fooled by Anna's guise of respectability.
 Furthermore, Rudolph's only interest is getting a job, the search for a wife having been more his father's concern than his own.
 When Rudolph meets Anna, however, he's smitten and they begin a romance.
 Anna tells him of her ejection from the household - Joe had become angrier than she'd ever seen a person when boys took interest in her (but later it appears he was unnaturally jealous), so he falsely accused her of promiscuity and threw her out.
 After she confesses the truth of her life in San Diego Rudolph says that he still loves her, and Anna agrees to marry him.